Guidance for Reviewers

 All manuscripts received for review are confidential documents and must be treated as such; they must not be shown to or discussed with others except if authorized by the editors (who would do so only under exceptional circumstances).
 Invited reviewers who decline the review invitation are still subject to this confidentiality mandate and should not download or keep copies of manuscripts they decline to review.

-Authors must be aware of this exposure of information when using generative AI and how it may impact the privacy of participants in their studies (the Guide for Authors does include this caveat).
-Reviewers should pay particular attention to how methodology sections address participant protections in such cases.
+Authors must be aware of this exposure of information when using generative AI and how it may impact the privacy of participants in their studies (the Guide for Authors includes this caveat).
+Meanwhile, reviewers should pay particular attention to how methodology sections address participant protections in such cases.

 Conflicts of Interest and Disclosure